Phanty78/nasavigation2/README.md

 ## Quick start

 To install the application, clone the GitHub repo (https://github.com/Phanty78/nasavigation2) then open a command terminal and type “npm i” to install the dependencies.

+To operate locally, you need an API key (free), which you can generate here https://api.nasa.gov/.
+Once you have the key, create a .env.local file at the root of your project, then enter API_KEY = Your API Key in the file.

 Once installed, you can launch the project locally by typing “next dev” in your command terminal.